Legend

 Current construction projects are on track to meet Sustainable Practices Policy goals: Green Building Progress

-Identify and pursue funding opportunities to advance fossil free efforts.
+Identify and pursue funding and revenue opportunities to support D&E initiatives.

-Develop and implement Transportation Demand Management (TDM) strategies to meet annual per capita vehicle miles traveled threshold.
+Develop and implement Transportation Demand Management (TDM) strategies to support bike safety and education.

 Pursue additional planning and design of photovoltaic and battery storage.